This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 • Set aside to cool slightly while whipping the cream.

-• Add the whipping cream and the sugar to a large chilled bowl and whip to the stiff peak stage.
-Gently, fold the cooled white chocolate into the whipped cream, 1/3 at a time until fully incorporated.
+• Add the whipping cream, sugar, and vanilla extract to a large chilled bowl and whip to the stiff peak stage.
+Gently, fold the cooled white chocolate into the whipped cream, ⅓ at a time until fully incorporated.

 To Assemble: